Implementing Fmask and s2cloudless in Python

 Environment & Compatibility Matrix

-Critical deployment note: Fmask is distributed as a compiled C++/MATLAB toolchain.
+Critical deployment note: Fmask is distributed as a compiled C++/MATLAB toolchain with no stable Python API.
 Production Python pipelines should invoke Fmask via subprocess, then parse the resulting *_fmask.tif QA band.
-Direct in-memory execution via ctypes or pybind11 is unstable outside conda-managed environments and breaks cross-platform reproducibility.
+Direct in-memory execution via ctypes or pybind11 is unstable outside conda-managed environments.

 Production Implementation